 Add your voice!
 Click below to answer.
 ThriftyFun is powered by your wisdom!

 I make these bags for gifts around Christmas time, but I have never used beans.
 I recommend you leave those out, but you can add lavendar potourri or some other fragrance or the rice will have an odor.

 I have made many of these with just rice, not the beans.
 I guess they do smell some but I don't think they are that bad.
-What you can do is add some dried lavender or some type of good smelling dried flower.
-People tell me that really helps.

 My sister made me one from corn that she bought from a grain store.
 It smells wonderful and has not seemed to get wet, but I do not use it daily.
 I have heard that you would need to be concerned with weebles using corn but not sure.
 It's a bit heavier than rice but the smell is like popcorn just wonderful.
 She used fleece as the fabric (polar fleece) and it is so soft plus its thicker so it holds the heat in longer. maybe you could try that.

 I have a magic bag that smells when its hot.
 Every time I heat it up, I put a fabric softener sheet around it and wrap it in a towel, smells much nicer!

 I have made these before.
 I use a kitchen towel or a bath wash cloth for a smaller one.
 These have never gotten wet.
 If you need it larger you could buy terry cloth by the yard at a fabric store.
 In fact I have sprayed mine with water when heating for a more hot steam effect.